aster-test-generation/Co-Aster-EMB/README.md

 The projects were selected based on searches using keywords on GitHub APIs, using convenience sampling.
 Several SUTs were looked at, in which we discarded the ones that would not compile, would crash at startup, would use obscure/unpopular libraries with no documentation to get them started, are too trivial, student projects, etc.
 Where possible, we tried to prioritize/sort based on number of _stars_ on GitHub.
+When authors of other fuzzers used some other open-source JVM APIs in their studies, we included them here into WFD.

 Note that some of these open-source projects might be no longer supported, whereas others are still developed and updated.